 Self Employment Tax Lawyers in Shelbyville

-In Shelbyville, Illinois, some taxes are placed on employees, and deducted from their paychecks.
+In Shelbyville, Indiana, some taxes are imposed on employees, and deducted from their paychecks.
 Most people are aware of the Medicare and Social Security taxes - which fund those two programs by taking a small percentage of every paycheck an employee receives.

-However, if you are self-employed in Shelbyville, Illinois, you are accountable to pay both the employee and employer share of the employment tax.
-Basically, this means that the employment tax for self-employed individuals is double what it would be for regular employees.
+However, if you are self-employed in Shelbyville, Indiana, you are responsible to pay both the employee and employer share of the employment tax.
+Essentially, this means that the employment tax for self-employed individuals is double what it would be for regular employees.

 The total self-employment tax (note that this is completely distinct from the income tax) is set at 15.3%, if your income from self-employment in Shelbyville, Indiana exceeds .
 However, half of this tax is deducted from your income, for income tax purposes.
 Thus, this means that, at most, the self-employed only have to pay income on 92% of their total income, and that amount may be lowered with additional deductions for which you may be eligible.
 This means that, essentially, the self-employment tax rate is only 14%, as opposed to 15.3%

 If you're self-employed in Shelbyville, you need to keep accurate records of all your income and expenses from the operation of your business.
 This will make it much easier for you to calculate your taxes when they come due, and it will make it easier for a tax attorney to give you good, useful advice, should you eventually need it.